1757WestwoodRobotics/2017-Steamworks/README.md

 The code is divided into several packages based off of the command-based structure.
 All required library blobs are included in the lib/ directory.
+Compiled javadocs are in the doc/ directory.
+Open the doc/index.html file to view it.

 ## Robot Features
  - Mecanum drivetrain